“BALL PERFECT MASON” FRUIT JARS

 Molds

 Each mold was hand-cut (hand-engraved) with the lettering incised backward into the inside surface of the mold, which of course resulted in the embossing (raised lettering) which is seen on the surface of the jar.
 Very close inspection and comparison between different older jars (that may appear to be exactly the same) will show that it was very difficult, if not nearly impossible for all of the lettering (including the cursive “Ball” lettering and the “block style” lettering underneath) to be engraved absolutely identical from one mold to the next.
-Many slight variations are seen, with the exact lettering orientation just barely noticeably different from one example to another, such as the spacing, height, width, depth of cut, of individual letters.
+Many slight variations are seen, with the exact lettering orientation just barely noticeably different from one example to another, such as the spacing, height, width and depth of cut of individual letters.
 Also, there were a number of variations in the way the Ball name logo was written, those changes occurring several times over the space of several decades.
 (See the chart farther down on this page).

 ADVERTISEMENT